rimanz/form-with-custom-validations/README.md

 ## Contributing

 Contributions are welcome.
-Open issues or submit pull requests to improve the template.
+Open issues or submit pull requests to improve the project.

 ## 📄 Author